Can You Substitute Olive Oil For Vegetable Oil?

 Dietician Explains How To Swap Vegetable Oil For Extra Virgin Olive Oil

-• Is Olive Oil Healthier Than Vegetable Oil?
+1. Is Extra Virgin Olive Oil Healthier Than Vegetable Oil?

-• Extra Virgin Olive Oil Versus Vegetable Oil: Why Are They Different?
+3. Comparing Extra Virgin Olive Oil And Vegetable Oil: Why Are They Different?

 A professional dietician has told Eatingwell.com that swapping vegetable oil for extra virgin olive oil can often be a great choice for health and flavour.
 But, they advised that it’s worth considering your choice of oil carefully before you start cooking.